SichengLeoLiu/SichengLeoLiu.github.io/index.md

 Hay!
 Here is **Sicheng (Leo) Liu (刘思成)**.

-I am currently a master student studying in Information Technology and Information Technology Management in The University of Sydney (USYD).
-I graduated from Nanchang Hangkong University (NCHU) in 2022 as an Outstanding Graduate with a bachelor's degree in Software Engineering.
+I am currently a master's student studying Information Technology and Information Technology Management at the University of Sydney (USYD).
+I graduated from Nanchang Hangkong University (NCHU) in 2022 as an Outstanding Graduate, achieving a bachelor's degree in Software Engineering.

 <br>